nicovillanueva/redhog/README.md

 - `/simulate?duration=500&timeunit=milliseconds`
 	- Does a 'realistic' call and gives out a 'realistic' response.
 In this case, it takes 500 milliseconds and then replies with a JSON
 	- It accepts milliseconds, seconds and minutes
+	- Setting the duration to -1, makes it a random number between 0 and 1000
+	- timeunit defaults to milliseconds

 ## Prime saving